check-spelling-sandbox/materialize/doc/developer/design/20230921_distributed_ts_oracle.md

 ### Add a separate (highly available) TimestampOracle service

-We would essentially pull the current in-memory/backed-by-stash implementation out into it's own service that clients talk to via (g)RPC.
+We would essentially pull the current in-memory/backed-by-stash implementation out into its own service that clients talk to via (g)RPC.
 However, we can either accept that it is not highly available or we would have to do work that is similar to the current `confirm_leadership()` checks to ensure that operations return a linearizable timestamp.
 Operating a distributed, highly available